 Trim your living expenses where ever possible

 Most people can live without at least a few products and services.
-You can eliminate them without making any material changes in your basic standard of living.
+You can eliminate them without making any material changes to your basic standard of living.
 This doesn’t mean that you have to take a meat cleaver to your budget, but rather that you carefully scan your expenses for any that are not absolutely necessary.

 For example, you can probably ditch a gym membership if you hardly ever go to the gym.
 You might also cancel your cable TV service if you seldom watch TV.
 You can also take a close look at your insurance policies and see if there are any opportunities to reduce your premium charges.

 Simply reducing your monthly budget by 5%, can free up some extra cash that will help you to stop living from paycheck to paycheck.

 Increase your income, even if only just a little

-The same rule applies with income as with expenses, a small increase – say 5% or 10% – in your income could make a big difference.
+The same rule applies to income as to expenses, a small increase – say 5% or 10% – in your income could make a big difference.
 This will be particularly effective if you do it in combination with a reduction in monthly living expenses.

 Imagine that you increase your income by 5%, and cut your expenses by 5% – you will have an extra 10% in your budget each month.
 That should not only allow you extra breathing room in your budget, but it should also allow you to begin saving money.

 There are different ways to earn extra money, even if you cannot do it on your job.
 You could take a very part-time, part-time job.
 This might mean working an extra 20 to 30 hours per month at a second job that will bring in an extra couple hundred dollars.
 It could also mean beginning some sort of Internet venture, such as running your own blog, freelance blog writing for other sites, or offering technical services to various websites.

 Save as much money as you can